Get the latest strategies to protect your revenue in your inbox

 How can brand owners prevent future copyright infringements?

-By the time a customer reports that they have been defrauded by a counterfeit item, likely, some level of damage has already been done.
+By the time a customer reports that they have been defrauded by a counterfeit item, it’s likely that some level of damage has already been done.
 Taking a proactive approach to brand protection is the best way to stop infringements before they spiral out of control and damage your business.

-Keeping a close monitor on every possible channel for infringement is simply too big a task to be accomplished by most brands alone.
+But for most brands, keeping a close monitor on every possible channel for infringement is simply too big a task to accomplish alone.
 Luckily, an automated infringement monitoring software like Red Points can help.
 This investment offers a scalable brand protection solution that proactively identifies and reports breaches of copyright online before they can damage your brand.

 What’s next